Sony Classical Masterworks Announces the signing of Daniel Taylor as an Exclusive Recording Artist.

 Latest Sony release..........

-includes works by John Tavener, Matthew Martin,
+14 stunning performances including works by John Tavener, Matthew Martin,

 Thomas Tallis, Ralph Vaughan Williams, William Byrd, Herbert Howells,